-With so many options, do a few more dollars here and there really matter?
+With so many options, do a few more dollars here and there matter?

-Waterstone Management Group surveyed 2,500 Americans and found that 84-percent grossly underestimate their monthly subscription spending—on everything from cable and phone bills to entertainment services, apps, and lifestyle boxes.
+Waterstone Management Group surveyed 2,500 Americans and found that 84 percent underestimate their monthly subscription spending—everything from cable and phone bills to entertainment services, apps, and lifestyle boxes.

-On the first guess, most estimated they spend roughly $80 a month on these services, the average monthly spend is closer to $240 a month.
+On first guess, most estimated they spend roughly $80 a month on these services; the average monthly spend is closer to $240 a month.

 The study revealed consumers are largely unaware of the aggregate cost of all their services.